VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/alertmanager-setup-for-deployment.md

 ### Configuration example

-Here are example of Alertmanager configuration:
+Here is an example of Alertmanager configuration:

 ```yaml
 route: